We provide education welfare services to all types of schools and academies to improve your overall attendance and punctuality.

 The Outcome

-The school’s attendance is now above National Average.
+The school’s attendance is now above the national average.

 The Client

-When the family transferred to the school they were already known to have a record of poor attendance and punctuality.
+Upon transferring to the school, the family was already known to have a long history of poor attendance and punctuality.

 Our Solution